-Before the age of helicopters, shipwrecks usually resulted in severe loss of life.
-Without a method of rescuing passengers and crew from a stricken ship, they were either drowned in the attempt to reach shore in an era when swimming ability was the exception rather than the rule, or they clung to the rapidly disintegrating ship only to die once it no longer offered protection.
+Before the age of helicopters, shipping disasters usually resulted in severe loss of life.
+Without a method of rescuing passengers and crew from a stricken ship, they either drowned in the attempt to reach shore in an era when swimming ability was the exception rather than the rule, or they clung to the rapidly disintegrating ship only to die once it no longer offered protection.

-The development of the Manby Apparatus was the first attempt at offering stranded passengers and crew.
+The development of the Manby Apparatus was the first attempt at offering stranded passengers and crew a method of being resued.
 In Port Elizabeth, this equipment was operated by the detachment of the Prince Alfred’s Guards known as the Rocket Brigade.

 Development and operationalisation

 In 1807 Captain GW Manby invented a new and improved method of throwing a line from the shore to a vessel in distress.
-This consisted in employing a light mortar in order to throw a shot, to which a light line was made fast, across the vessel.
+This consisted of employing a light mortar in order to throw a shot, to which a light line was fastened, across the vessel.
 Manby’s method was first used at great Yarmouth on February 12, 1808, when he was successful in rescuing the seven members of the crew of the brig Elizabeth of Plymouth.

-The invention was so generally successful that it soon entirely replaced the earlier method of throwing sticks and Capt.
+The invention was so generally successful that it soon entirely replaced the earlier method of throwing sticks with lines attached.
+For this Capt.
 Manby was voted £2000 by Parliament in recognition of his services.
-Forty-five mortar stations were established in 1814 in the UK and these remained in use until the general adoption of the Rocket Apparatus in 1851.
+Forty-five mortar ss were established in 1814 in the UK and these remained in use until the general adoption of the Rocket Apparatus in 1851.
 By 1876 however, mortars for line throwing had been completely obsolete, although some of them were retained in service, as sound signals to call out the crews of the rocket apparatuses, as late as 1928.

 Manby’s apparatus consisted of an obsolete bronze army mortar (made in 1805) with a bore of 5.5 inches such as the one exhibited in the hall.
 The earlier projectile was a special iron shot of 24 lbs weight into which was screwed a large iron eye bolt.
 A plaited leather thong was made fast to the eye bolt and to the other end of this thong – introduced to avoid scorching – a 1 1/2 inch rope was attached.